-5.2 General rules for partly exempt VAT groups
+5.1 General rules for partly exempt VAT groups

-In practice, the representative member must account for output tax in relation to the supply by the group and recover the input tax incurred in relation to the supply to the group in accordance with the partial exemption method in operation.
-But, the input tax cannot be attributed to the self-supply itself.
+In practice, the representative member must account for output tax in relation to the supply by the group and recover the input tax incurred in relation to the supply to the group, in accordance with the partial exemption method in operation.
+But the input tax cannot be attributed to the self-supply itself.

 The self-supply will not be triggered in relation to: